 Can I be removed from membership?
 If you choose to no longer participate in the 100+, please let us know and we will remove your contact information from our database.
 You may rejoin at any time by completing another membership form.
 Additionally, we understand there are times when donating $100 for a quarterly meeting may be a challenge.
 To remain an active member, you must stay current with your donations; however, if there is a case in which it is financially difficult, please contact us (it will remain confidential) and we will work to find a solution suitable for you and the charities involved.

 How long do meetings last?
-Meetings will generally lasting no longer than 1 hour.
+Meetings generally last about 1 hour.
+We open the doors 30 minutes early for networking and mingling.

-Can my employer match my contribution?
+May my employer match my contribution?
 Absolutely!
-In many instances, employers (or other businesses with whom you may be affiliated) may match contribution dollar for dollar.
+In many instances, employers (or other businesses with whom you may be affiliated) may match contributions dollar for dollar.
 Contact your employer to see if they have a Matching Gift Program and then let us know.

-Can I bring a friend to the meeting who is not signed up?
+May I bring a friend to the meeting who is not signed up?
 Of course you can!
-In order to vote, she will need to complete a membership form prior to the start of the meeting.
+Anyone is welcome to sit in on a meeting.
+In order to vote, he/she will need to complete a membership form prior to the start of the meeting and make their donation.